There are more women, but a gender divide still pervades at the Chelsea Flower Show

 Chelsea Flower Show Garden 2023: The Nurture Landscapes Garden.
 Designed by Sarah Price.
 Sponsored by Nurture Landscapes.
 Show Garden. - © Neil Hepworth

 Chelsea is making things easier for women in smaller, somewhat overdue ways.
-This year, for instance, is the first that infants are allowed into the showground providing they are in a sling or arms (no prams or buggies), enabling people like me - a working mother of a baby - to attend the show without having to pay for childcare to do so (children over five are also allowed in).
+Last year, for instance, was the first that infants are allowed into the showground, provided that they are in a sling or arms (no prams or buggies), enabling people like me - a working mother of a baby - to attend the show last year without having to pay for childcare to do so (children over five are now also allowed in).
 This, though, hasn’t been as widely advertised as the gender divide, with the official line being that bringing babies in arms “is discouraged due to the unsuitable nature of the environment”.
-It still feels a bit like I’m sneaking a contraband baby into the place.
+It still felt a bit like I was sneaking a contraband baby into the place.

 I’m looking forward to the day when there are equal or more women than men on Main Avenue

-I ask Wilkinson, who won Silver and the People’s Choice Award at Chelsea last year for her Mothers for Mothers Garden, whether it feels different this year.
-“It’s fabulous to have the opportunity to uphold women gardeners,” she says, “but I’m looking forward to the day when there are equal or more women than men on Main Avenue.
+During the show last year, I asked Wilkinson, who won Silver and the People’s Choice Award at Chelsea in 2022 for her Mothers for Mothers Garden, whether it felt different.
+“It’s fabulous to have the opportunity to uphold women gardeners,” she said, “but I’m looking forward to the day when there are equal or more women than men on Main Avenue.
 I’m looking forward to the day when we don’t have to make a fuss about it at all.”

 If we don’t shout about the extent of the problem, it’s harder to acknowledge that there is one.

 Fudging the figures about the gender divide at Chelsea will only slow the progress needed to make representation equal, because if we don’t shout about the extent of the problem, it’s harder to acknowledge that there is one.
 It’s fantastic that women are leading those starting their Chelsea journeys in the Balcony and Container Gardens - perhaps this is the beginning of a more equal Main Avenue.
 But female designers are more than capable of taking on those bigger plots.
-Here’s hoping we’ll see more of them doing so next year.
+Here’s hoping we’ll see more of them doing so this year and in future years.

 Alice Vincent is the author of Why Women Grow: Stories of Soil, Sisterhood and Survival (£16.99)